 Field-hunting tip

-Look in epithermal hydrothermal veins country — that is the host setting where carducciite typically forms.
+Look in epithermal hydrothermal veins country, the host setting where carducciite typically forms.
 If you start seeing galena, stibnite, realgar in float, you are in the right ground.
 Field specimens usually show a massive, anhedral grains habit, so train your eye for that shape before scanning the outcrop.